A Bold Mission - Create a Future Powered by Clean Tech Energy

 Our Business Model

 As a 100% build partner model, our vision for a future powered by solar depends on the quality and reach of our partnerships.
-We’re committed to hiring local build partners and focus on helping smaller partners build their businesses with comprehensive resources, training, guidance, and key financial benefits.
+We’re committed to working with local build partners.
+We focus on helping partners grow their businesses with resources, training, and support.

 Cost Transparency

-We believe knowledge is power and cost transparency is key.
-The consumer adoption of renewable energy and energy efficiency technologies in homes is all about price.
+We believe knowledge is power, and cost transparency is key.
+The consumer adoption of renewable energy and energy-efficient technologies in homes depends largely on price.
 We’re able to price systems below other competitors because we operate at a systems level.

 Why We Believe This Approach Will Work